introlatin/introlatin.github.io/docs/04-textbook/01-substantives/personal-and-reflexive-pronouns.md

 * The boy saw the trees.
 The boy walked to the trees, and the boy sat under the trees.

-The repetitions of "the boy" and "the tree" make for a boring narrative.
-But we can substitute in various **pronouns** for the second and third appearances of each noun, with certain aspects of each pronoun making it clear that they refer back to the boy and the tree.
+The repetitions of "the boy" and "the trees" make for a boring narrative.
+But we can substitute in various **pronouns** for the second and third appearances of each noun, with certain aspects of each pronoun making it clear that they refer back to the boy and the trees.
 For example:

 * The boy saw the trees. **He** walked to **them**, and **he** sat under **them**.